aws/aws-toolkit-vscode/resources/icons/README.md

 -   `ThemeIcon` support
 -   Automatic generation of CSS classes for webviews
+-   Static validation of icon identifiers

 If your desired icon does not work well as a font, see [Theme Overrides](#theme-overrides) for adding icons as standalone images.

 ## Identifiers

-All icons (except those in `cloud9`) can be referenced within the Toolkit by concatenating the icon path with hyphens, omitting the 'theme' if applicable.
+Icons (except those in `cloud9`) can be referenced within the Toolkit by concatenating the icon path with hyphens, omitting the 'theme' if applicable.

 Examples: